 When William Nelson Travis was born on 19 June 1894, in Arcadia Township, Lapeer, Michigan, United States, his father, Sillamon Travis, was 41 and his mother, Florence M Koyl, was 34.
 He married Bera Dee Lawrence on 30 November 1920, in Isabella, Delta, Michigan, United States.
 They were the parents of at least 2 sons.
 He lived in Union Township, Isabella, Michigan, United States for about 40 years and Grant Township, Iosco, Michigan, United States for about 1 years.
-He died on 12 April 1991, in Mt.
-Morris, Genesee, Michigan, United States, at the age of 96, and was buried in Flint Cemetery, Genesee, Michigan, United States.
+He died on 12 April 1991, in Mount Morris, Genesee, Michigan, United States, at the age of 96, and was buried in Mount Morris, Genesee, Michigan, United States.

 Do you know William Nelson?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account